In a year where multiple countries gained independence from France, Britain and Belgium, 1960 was an important year to remember.

 July 1: Ghana becomes a republic.

-July 1: No passports are needed inside Benelux.
+July 1: Following a treaty signed in 1958, as of this day in 1960, no passports are needed inside Benelux.
 The three neighboring countries that make up the Benelux are Belgium, the Netherlands and Luxembourg.

 July 4: America’s new 50-star flag is revealed to include Hawaii.